pncnmnp/LuaNLP/README.md

 Rake.run(text, topn)
 ```

+## Feature Request
+At present, this library supports a handful of algorithms.
+If there are any specific algorithms you would like me to port to Lua, add them to the discussion [LuaNLP Feature Requests](https://github.com/pncnmnp/LuaNLP/discussions/1).
+I will try implementing 1 feature every month.

 ## License
 This library is licensed under MIT License.
 For details regarding licenses of the codebases being ported, see the respective `.lua` files.